-Throughout the world, the month of December turns into a spending frenzy as millions of people, irrespective of their thoughts about the baby Jesus, pour more money than they can afford into a gift-buying extravaganza.
+Traditionally, the Christmas story revolves around four words: love, peace, hope, and joy.
+This list is about Christmas joy.
+Throughout the world, the month of December turns into a spending frenzy as millions of people, regardless of their thoughts about the baby Jesus, pour more money than they can afford into a gift-buying extravaganza.

 At the end of the day, what people are trying to buy is happiness for their loved ones.
 So what should we do?
-How can we bring Christmas Joy to our families?
-And, how can we add a little Love, Hope, and Peace while we’re at it?
-Consider the following 10 words to bring Christmas Joy to your family.
+How can we bring Christmas joy to our families?
+And, how can we add a little love, hope, and peace while we’re at it?
+Consider the following 10 words to bring Christmas joy to your family.

 Christmas is the lynchpin of the greatest story ever told.
 Share the story with your family as you set out the decorations.
 Don’t skip the most important part of Christmas.

 Plan at least one fun event each week in December.
 Christmas is a celebration, not a chore.
+Don’t let the busyness spoil the fun.Christmas is a celebration, not a chore.
 Don’t let the busyness spoil the fun.
-“The shepherds returned, glorifying and praising God for all they had heard and seen, as it had been told them.”
-(Luke 2:20)

-Huddle up with your kids tonight and ask: What would you want this Christmas if we told you we didn’t have any money for presents?
+Huddle up with your kids and ask, “What would you want this Christmas if we told you we didn’t have any money for presents?”